Createdd/Writing/articles/WebScrapingIntro.md

 Having that said, be prepared to face the consequences when site operators ban or sue you for infringing their principles.

-## Additional: A list of established Node.js crawlers on Github
+## 5. Additional - a list of established Node.js crawlers on Github

 - [spider by Mikeal](https://github.com/mikeal/spider)
 - [node-simplecrawler by cgiffard](https://github.com/cgiffard/node-simplecrawler)